— by Cullen Jewellery

 Diamond fluorescence is an often misunderstood but important attribute of a diamond.
 Fluorescence refers to the soft glow that may be seen when a diamond is under ultra-violet (UV) light (i.e. sunlight or black light).
 Approximately 30% of natural diamonds have a degree of fluorescence.
 This usually displays as a blue glow but in rare cases can be white, yellow, green or red.
 Though it is unknown what exactly causes it, fluorescence comes from the inclusion of trace elements naturally contained within a diamond during the carbon crystallisation process.

-Fluorescence is one of the only ways to distinguish between a natural and lab diamond.
-It is extremely rare for a lab diamond to display any fluorescence.
+Fluorescence is one of the only ways to distinguish between a natural and lab grown diamond.
+It is extremely rare for a lab grown diamond to display any fluorescence.

 The GIA grades the fluorescence of diamonds using the following scale:

 Frequent nightclubs or raves?
 Fluorescence is rarely seen unless a diamond is under heavy UV lighting (black lighting).
-Take a look underneath and click “on” and “off” button to view how a diamond will brightly illuminate when viewed under a UV light!
+Take a look below and click the “on and off” button to view how a diamond will brightly illuminate when viewed under a UV light!